-SAMe works as a pain reliever and has anti-inflammatory properties, according to the Arthritis Foundation, and may stimulate cartilage growth and impact serotonin, decreasing the perception of pain.
+The arthritis supplement works as a pain reliever and appears to have anti-inflammatory properties, according to many studies, while animal studies indicate it may stimulate cartilage growth and impact serotonin, decreasing the perception of pain.

-A 2002 meta-analysis in the Journal of Family Medicine analyzed the findings of almost a dozen randomized controlled trials that tested the efficacy of SAMe.
-When compared to NSAIDs for the treatment of osteoarthritis, the supplement was found to be just as effective in reducing pain and improving joint function — and without the side effects of NSAIDs.
-These can include increasing the risk of heart attack or stroke, and can cause stomach problems.
+A 2002 meta-analysis (a review of a number of independent studies of the same subject, in order to determine overall trends) in the Journal of Family Medicine analyzed the findings of 11 randomized controlled trials that tested the efficacy of SAMe versus NSAIDs or placebo.
+Their conclusions were interesting.
+SAMe was not more effective at relieving pain than a placebo.
+However, compared to NSAIDs for the treatment of osteoarthritis, the supplement was found to be just as effective in reducing pain and improving joint function — and was less likely to cause the side effects of NSAIDs.
+These can include increasing the risk of heart attack, stroke, kidney disease and stomach problems.

-Common NSAIDs include aspirin; ibuprofen, such as Advil and Motrin; and naproxen, such Aleve.
-Celebrex (celecoxib), which is often used to treat arthritis, belongs to a class of NSAIDs known as COX-2 inhibitors, aims to avoid stomach upset.
+Common NSAIDs include aspirin, Advil or Motrin (ibuprofen) and Aleve (naproxen).
+Celebrex (celecoxib), which is often used to treat arthritis, belongs to a class of NSAIDs known as COX-2 inhibitors and aims to avoid stomach upset.

 Randi Raaen, a CPA from Tampa, Fla., has been using SAMe for 30 years to treat arthritis in her hands, after hearing it discussed on a local radio program.
 “It changed my life,” she says.
 “I find if I don’t take SAMe on a regular basis, I’ll start getting pain in both my hands.”